Attention deficit hyperactivity disorder: Psychiatric comorbidities

-In children, ADHD occurs with other disorders about two-thirds of the time.
+Nearly 78% of children with ADHD have at least one other co-occurring condition, according to data collected in 2022 by the U.S. Centers for Disease Control and Prevention.

 Other neurodevelopmental conditions are common comorbidities.
 Autism spectrum disorder (ASD), co-occurring at a rate of 21% in those with ADHD, affects social skills, ability to communicate, behaviour, and interests.
 Learning disabilities have been found to occur in about 20–30% of children with ADHD.
 Learning disabilities can include developmental speech and language disorders, and academic skills disorders.
 ADHD, however, is not considered a learning disability, but it very frequently causes academic difficulties.
 Intellectual disabilities and Tourette syndrome are also common.

 ADHD is often comorbid with disruptive, impulse control, and conduct disorders.
 Oppositional defiant disorder (ODD) occurs in about 25% of children with an inattentive presentation and 50% of those with a combined presentation.
 It is characterised by angry or irritable mood, argumentative or defiant behaviour and vindictiveness which are age-inappropriate.
 Conduct disorder (CD) is another common comorbid disorder of adolescents with ADHD, and occurs in 25% of individuals with combined presentation.
 It is characterised by aggression, destruction of property, deceitfulness, theft and violations of rules.
 Adolescents with ADHD who also have CD are more likely to develop antisocial personality disorder in adulthood.
 Brain imaging supports that CD and ADHD are separate conditions: conduct disorder was shown to reduce the size of one's temporal lobe and limbic system, and increase the size of one's orbitofrontal cortex, whereas ADHD was shown to reduce connections in the cerebellum and prefrontal cortex more broadly.
 Conduct disorder involves more impairment in motivation control than ADHD.
 Intermittent explosive disorder is characterised by sudden and disproportionate outbursts of anger and co-occurs in individuals with ADHD more frequently than in the general population.

-Borderline personality disorder has also been noted to co-occur with ADHD, though more recent research suggests this may be due to historical biases leading to misdiagnoses.
-The current diagnostic assessment of either disorder is often complex, as both have overlapping symptoms, thus these assessments can follow a differential diagnosis to determine whether there is a co-occurrence of both disorders or not.